 Want to know how the plan could affect your neighborhood?
-Explore our self-guided Online Open House, where you can look up zone changes for specific properties with the Map App and share your feedback through a survey.
+Explore our self-guided online open house, where you can look up zone changes for specific properties with the Map App and share your feedback through an online survey.

 Online Information Session

 The live information session with project staff was held on May 24.
 The session was recorded and the video is available to watch on-demand.

 The full Discussion Draft of the Lower SE Rising Area Plan is now available for review.